shoutrain/ComEgg/README.md

 4. Jun ~ Aug, 2009, completed the third version, 0.2, ported from Windows to Linux, supports so plug-in, and made some demos, like an Blog demo.
 This phase the XML script was called RDS(Role Define Script), and a new part which is named MagicEgg rised.
 So RDS+ComEgg<-->MagicEgg on TCP/UDP works the way of Java+JVM+Tomcat+Servlet<-->IE/Firefox/Chrome on HTTP.

 Old ComEgg is ACE 5.7.2 and Xerces C++ 3.0.1 based

-More information about the History you can refer the document-SCS Introduction(pdf format), you can find it in the above project.

-If you have any question and advice, please send me emails: shoutrain.goo@gmail.com && shoutrain_goo@aliyun.com

 Log
 ==================